eugene-khyst/postgresql-performance-essentials/README.md

 * Index Scan
 * Index Only Scan

-To display a query plan as a diagram with an additional information in pgAdmin 4 use `EXPLAIN (ANALYZE, COSTS, VERBOSE, BUFFERS, FORMAT JSON)`.
+To display a query plan as a diagram with the additional information in pgAdmin 4 use `EXPLAIN (ANALYZE, COSTS, VERBOSE, BUFFERS, FORMAT JSON)`.

 ---

 * https://www.postgresql.org/docs/13/planner-optimizer.html
 * https://www.postgresql.org/docs/13/sql-explain.html

-## <a name="5077602cb415acf28d7b838fd00c4c86"></a>Seq Scan
+## <a id="5077602cb415acf28d7b838fd00c4c86"></a>Seq Scan

 Seq Scan is a full table scan and always reads everything in the table.
 It scans through every page of data sequentially.